 Figure S.5.
-Maps of satellite retrieved and model simulated tropospheric NO2 columns [molecules cm-2] for April 2020 for GOME-2 (top left), regional ENSEMBLE forecasts (top right) CAMS-global forecasts (middle left) and regional ENSEMBLE analyses (middle right).
-The panel at the bottom shows corresponding time series of average tropospheric NO2 columns [10^{15} molecules cm-2] from GOME-2 (black), regional ENSEMBLE forecasts (red), CAMS-global forecasts (blue) and regional ENSEMBLE analyses (green).
+Maps of satellite retrieved and model simulated tropospheric NO2 columns [molecules cm-2] for August 2020 for GOME-2 (top left), regional ENSEMBLE forecasts (top right) CAMS-global forecasts (middle left) and regional ENSEMBLE analyses (middle right).
+The panel at the bottom shows corresponding time series of average tropospheric NO2 columns [1015 molecules cm-2] from GOME-2 (black), regional ENSEMBLE forecasts (red), CAMS-global forecasts (blue) and regional ENSEMBLE analyses (green).
 GOME-2 data were gridded to regional model resolution (i.e. 0.1° x 0.1°).
-Model data were treated with the same reference sector ($25^{\circ}W - 20^{\circ}E$) subtraction approach as the satellite data and linearly interpolated to the satellite overpass time (9:30 LT).
+Model data were treated with the same reference sector (25°W -20°E) subtraction approach as the satellite data and linearly interpolated to the satellite overpass time (9:30 LT).

-Comparisons with IAGOS aircraft observations at Frankfurt, see Fig. S.4, reveals that ozone is mostly well reproduced by both the regional ensemble and CAMS-global in the low troposphere while large overestimations are obtained in the free troposphere for all models.
-The comparison with the climatological variability shows that there is a positive anomaly of ozone in the low troposphere and a negative anomaly above 1000 m.
-During the month of May, several ozone values in the surface and boundary layer are reaching values close to three standard deviations from climatology.
+Comparisons with IAGOS aircraft observations at Frankfurt, see Fig. S.4, reveals that ozone is mostly well reproduced by both the regional ENSEMBLE and CAMS-global in the low troposphere while large overestimations are obtained in the free troposphere for all models, in particular when ozone values are low.
+The comparison with the climatological variability shows that there is a positive anomaly of ozone in the low troposphere that was found in the previous quarter is not present in JJA2020.

-Figure S.6: Diurnal cycles (averages over hourly bins) of tropospheric NO2 VCDs [1015 molec. cm-2] from MAX-DOAS and models for De Bilt (Netherlands) (top left), Uccle (Belgium) (top right) and Bremen (Germany) (bottom).
+Figure S.6: Diurnal cycles (averages over hourly bins) of tropospheric NO2 VCDs [1015 molec. cm-2] from MAX-DOAS and models for De Bilt (the Netherlands) (top left), Bremen (Germany) top right and Athens (Greece) (bottom).
 The coloured lines show (black) MAX-DOAS retrievals, (red) regional ENSEMBLE forecasts and (blue) CAMS-global.
-Period: July 2019 - May 2020.
+Period: June - August 2020.